Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Evaluation

 \subsubsection{Training vs. Training-Free Performance}

 To evaluate the impact of training set size on method performance, we conducted stratified sampling on the pre-partitioned training dataset, keeping the train-test split fixed for fair comparison.

 \tablename~\ref{tab:training_ratio} presents results across various sampling ratios.
-Even at 10\% (1,616 contracts), the training set remains larger than many datasets used by existing ML methods~\cite{wu2024semantic}.
-As training data decreases from 100\% to 10\%, Lookahead’s BAC drops from 0.7446 to 0.6918, Skyeye’s from 0.8814 to 0.8079, while \name consistently maintains a BAC of 0.9233, demonstrating robustness as a training-free method.
+Even at 10\% (1,636 contracts in training set), the training set remains larger than many datasets used by existing ML methods~\cite{wu2024semantic}.
+As training data decreases from 100\% to 10\%, Lookahead’s BAC drops from 0.8235 to 0.7604, Skyeye’s from 0.9049 to 0.8488, while \name consistently maintains a BAC of 0.9374, demonstrating robustness as a training-free method.

 Notably, Lookahead and Skyeye require 40 and 12 hand-crafted features respectively, and the process of obtaining these features incurs \textbf{substantial extra cost} that is not included in the training time reported in \tablename~\ref{tab:training_ratio}.
 In contrast, \name only requires the contract bytecode as input, eliminating the need for any extra data preparation.
-The ``Training Time'' column in \tablename~\ref{tab:training_ratio} represents the total time required for model training and inference after all necessary data preparation has been completed.
-Specifically, Lookahead requires up to 16.70 minutes, while Skyeye takes approximately 1,361.60 minutes (about 22 hours and 42 minutes).
-In comparison, \name is a training-free approach that requires no training time, making it significantly more efficient.